Boxing in the United States: History

 The sport of boxing came to the United States from England in the late 1700s and took root in the 1800s mainly in large urban areas such as Boston, New York City, and New Orleans.
+Slave-owners trained enslaved people to fight others and gambled on the outcome, and sometimes gave freedom to those who won money.
+The first professional boxers in the US were free Black men.

 John L. Sullivan became the first American heavyweight champion in 1882 under the bare knuckle boxing rules and again in 1892, becoming the first world Heavyweight champion of the gloved era.
 He was defeated by James Corbett, often referred to as the father of modern boxing due to his innovative scientific technique, in 1892.
+In the 1890s, the United States eclipsed Britain as the center of boxing.

 Jack Johnson was the first African American heavyweight champion.

 The National Boxing Association was founded in 1921 and began to sanction title fights.

 Joe Louis was an American professional boxer who competed from 1934 to 1951.
 He reigned as the world heavyweight champion from 1937 to 1949, and is considered to be one of the greatest heavyweight boxers of all time.
 In 2005, Louis was ranked as the best heavyweight of all time by the International Boxing Research Organization, and was ranked number one on The Ring magazine's list of the "100 greatest punchers of all time".
 Louis had the longest single reign as champion of any heavyweight boxer in history.

 Louis is widely regarded as the first person of African-American descent to achieve the status of a nationwide hero within the United States and was also a focal point of anti-Nazi sentiment leading up to and during World War II.
 He was instrumental in integrating the game of golf, breaking the sport's color barrier in America by appearing under a sponsor's exemption in a PGA event in 1952.

 Since the late 1990s, boxing has declined in popularity due to multiple factors, such as more sports entertainment options and combat alternatives such as MMA's UFC amongst a younger demographic; lack of mainstream coverage in newspapers and access on major television networks; and the lack of a U.S. heavyweight world champion.

 It was hoped in 2015 that the Floyd Mayweather Jr. vs. Manny Pacquiao fight would re-invigorate interest in the sport in the United States, but because the fight was disappointing, it was perceived as doing further harm to the image of the sport in the United States.